 If you think your supply has been taken incorrectly, or you’ve cancelled the switch and it’s still gone ahead, you’ll need to contact the supplier directly.

-You can also reach out to our Customer Care team to get the E.T process started.
+We can also get the E.T process started.

 This can happen if the person signing up the property has signed up the incorrect address.
 Unfortunately this is an industry wide process, so it can happen to anyone.

 Also, not everyone who switches away from their supplier will get in touch to let them know.

 With our prepayment customers, you’re not in a fixed contract so we don't uphold any exit fees, therefore you’re free to switch at any point.

 We wouldn't put a stop to a customers switch unless they asked us to, or if we have a reason, such as a large debt amount which would be an objection.